In my last post, I revealed the niche site that I built to serve aspiring and existing food truck owners.

 You don’t, and there’s a balance between planning vs. execution, because as always the design can be tweaked later on and you have to get content on your site too, but I hope you can see why it’s worth putting a little effort into coming up with the “feel” and design concept for a new website.

 For those of you who are curious, here is a link to the coming soon page I setup during the pre-launh phase, which was created using LeadPages.
+[Full Disclosure: I’m a compensated advisor and an affiliate for LeadPages.]
 This exact template is actually available in the LeadPages template library, for those of you who have it.

-The theme of the primary site, which is a custom skin on the Thesis 2.1 platform (and we’re working to get a version of the skin available for the public) was purposely designed to do a few things:
+The theme of the primary site, which is a custom skin on the Thesis 2.1 platform [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.] (and we’re working to get a version of the skin available for the public) was purposely designed to do a few things:

 1) Be completely different from competing websites in the space.